syedirsad/NEWNPGWEB/README.md

 ### Installation

 1. Clone the repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate into the project directory.
 3. Install the necessary dependencies:
     ```bash
     npm install